AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 1. Run ssh root command in the terminal.
   * Woocommerce 2: ssh root@45.55.11.166
-  * WooCommerce 3: ssh root@45.77.50.98

 2. sudo reboot

 ### Dealing with PHP errors

 Be careful when making code changes to the php, as syntax errors can cause the 'white screen of death'.
 Your site will not load and will show a white screen with no errors.
 If this happens you can login in to the WooCommerce server and make the changes using Vim in the terminal.
 You can also delete the addressfinder-woo directory.
-This will delete the addressfinder website from your test site, but you can re-download the latest version from the Plugin page once your php error has been resolved.
+This will delete the addressfinder plugin from your test site, but you can re-download the latest version from the Plugin page once your php error has been resolved.

  ```
  cd /var/www/html/wp-content/plugins/